-In addition, bio-met v5 contains also contains following minor updates regarding the output of the bioavailability tool: I) the calculation of the risk characterization ratio (RCR) for Zn (removal of negative RCR's), II) local HC5 derivation for Ni (when the bioavailable Ni HC5 is lower than the EQSbioavailable the latter will be reported in the output table) and III), the upper Ca boundary for the Cu validation range has been corrected to 129 mg Ca/L, while the upper pH boundary for Ni validation range has been set at pH 8.2.
-The option to include Ambient Background Concentrations (ABC) for Zn in the bio-met calculations has been removed, as this calculation was not in line with the most recent guidance of WFD.
+In addition, bio-met v5 also contains the following minor updates regarding the output of the bioavailability tool: I) the calculation of the risk characterization ratio (RCR) for Zn (removal of negative RCR's), II) local HC5 derivation for Ni (when the bioavailable Ni HC5 is lower than the EQS{bioavailable} the latter will be reported in the output table) and III), the upper Ca boundary for the Cu validation range has been corrected to 129 mg Ca/L, while the upper pH boundary for Ni validation range has been set at pH 8.2.
+The option to include Ambient Background Concentrations (ABC) for Zn in the bio-met calculations has been removed, as this calculation was not in line with the most recent guidance of WFD (WG Chemicals, 2021).
 How to deal with Ambient Background Concentrations in deriving local HC5 for Zn is discussed in Section 2.6.